Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     cray capmc xname_off create --xnames x1005c3s0 --recursive true
     ```

-1. Install the the blade into the system into the desired location.
+1. Install the blade into the system into the desired location.

 1. (`ncn#`) Obtain an authentication token to access the API gateway.